 The Academy has a strong identity and communicates effectively about its nature and activities through its website, as well as a range of outputs aimed at three primary audiences: internal (staff, students, and government partners/employers), academic (national and international level) and civil society.
 The committee would like to commend the ANIMV's communication efforts, particularly given the sensitivity of the subject of intelligence.
-The Academy might want to consider communicating more about its own history and the evolving national security context in Romania, to further underline its reform efforts and support public reflection on the place of Romanian intelligence services, as well as intelligence service deserves to be better explained, so that academic partners and civil society actors better understands how an intelligence academy can also constitute a higher education establishment enjoying sufficient levels of academic independence.
+The Academy might want to consider communicating more about its own history and the evolving national security context in Romania, to further underline its reform efforts and support public reflection on the place of Romanian intelligence services, as well as intelligence research and education, in a democracy.
+More specifically, the connection of ANIMV to an operational intelligence service deserves to be better explained, so that academic partners and civil society actors better understands how an intelligence academy can also constitute a higher education establishment enjoying sufficient levels of academic independence.